Sea Glass Lingo: Terms Used by Beach Glass Collectors

 seaham multis sea glass

 Multi - Commonly from Seaham, England, and Davenport, California, this sea glass is recognizable through the multiple colors that are apparent in the pieces.
 Hartley Wood and Company made colorful swirled glass vases and glassware in Sunderland, England, and the multicolored glass found on beaches of the local coast may come from the discarded remnants of this glass.
 In Davenport, California, Lundberg Studio glass artists produced exotic-colored vases, bottles, paperweights, and more.
 Discarded pieces have ended up back on the beach, tumbled into smooth multicolored nuggets by the huge surf.
 Multicolor pieces can be found on beaches around the world, perhaps from cast-off pieces of art glass, stained glass, and even bonfire glass.
-From one color and clear, to a rainbow of colors in each shard, they are truly a lucky find.
+From one color and clear, to a rainbow of colors in each piece, they are truly a lucky find.
 Read more about beachcombing in Seaham and beachcombing in Davenport.

 Oiling Glass - Occasionally when pieces of glass are thoroughly tumbled by waves, they have such a frosted look that it is difficult to see the actual color of the glass.
 Using a small amount of mineral oil on the surface can bring out the color once again.
 This is more commonly done on jewelry to enhance the piece, but can be removed with soap and water.